 Source attribution models and machine learning were applied to the genomic data to predict the most likely source for each human campylobacterosis cases.
 Nucleotide sequences for all genomes were also screened for the presence of known antimicrobial resistance (AMR) determinants.

 Of the 8,856 isolates collected and sequenced from confirmed human campylobacteriosis cases between 2009–2019, 92 percent (8,160) were represented by C. jejuni, and the remaining 8 percent (696) were C. coli.
-Additionally, 16,703 isolates were collected and sequenced in national surveillance programs from possible Campylobacter infection sources (livestock, fecal, and product at processing and retail), 61 percent (10,146) of which were C. jejuni and 39 percent (6,557) were C. coli.
+Additionally, 16,703 isolates were collected and sequenced in national surveillance programs from possible Campylobacter infection sources (livestock, fecal, and product at processing and retail), 61 percent (10,146) of which were C. jejuni and 39 percent (6,557) of which were C. coli.

 Comparison of clinical and source isolates linked the majority (68.1 percent) of human campylobacteriosis cases to chicken sources, followed by cattle sources (27.9 percent).
 Although only a small portion of overall human campylobacteriosis cases were attributable to pork sources, when looking only at C. coli infections, pork was responsible for 17.1 percent of cases.